mbuffat/Powerlink2/README.md

 **based on an initial version by bertbert72, modified by mbuffat**

-1. correction for new HA version: (as pointed by Ptrick Fulcheri)
+1. correction for new HA version: (as pointed by Patrick Fulcheri)

  remove hass.async_create_task and replace by hass.create_task